M.S. in Computer Science

 The Master of Science in Computer Science program expands upon fundamental computer science concepts and their applications and demonstrates the compatibility of this discipline with other specialties such as Information Technology, Signal Processing, Biomedical Computing, Digital Systems, Scientific Computing and Robotics.
 This program builds upon the computer science foundation to increase the knowledge base of our students in order for them to pursue diverse 21st century careers.

 Applicants must hold a bachelor's degree from a regionally accredited institution and have a cumulative grade point average of 2.5 or higher (on a 4.0 scale).
-In addition to meeting the general admission requirements of the Graduate School, applicants to the Computer Science Program must meet departmental criteria.
-Applicants are considered on an individual basis by the Computer Science Graduate Admissions Committee.
-An applicant who meets the following requirements may be granted unconditional admission to the program: a baccalaureate degree from an accredited institution and completion of the following courses in mathematics and computer science: Introductory Calculus of One Variable, Elementary Probability and Statistics, and a high level programming language such as C++ and/or Java.
+In addition to meeting the general admission requirements of the Graduate School, applicants to the Computer Science Program must fulfill departmental criteria.
+The Computer Science Graduate Admissions Committee considers applicants on an individual basis.
+An applicant who meets the following requirements may be granted unconditional admission to the program:

 Applicants who do not have the required mathematics and/or computer science background may be granted provisional admission, subject to completion of these requirements within the first four semesters.
 Completion of these requirements will not be a part of the applicant's graduate program.
+An applicant who does not have the required computer science course (COSC 503) but has gained the knowledge of its content through work experience or self-study may request a waiver, provided the student takes and passes a department examination for that course.
 For more details, the student should consult with his/her adviser upon admission to the program.

 The requirements for the master's degree in computer science are as follows: